 In federal court, a defendant can deny he committed the crime while still claiming the entrapment defense.
 The Supreme Court in Matthews v.
 United States stated that a defendant is entitled to claim any defense “for which there exists evidence sufficient for a reasonable jury to find in his favor.”
 However, Wisconsin courts tend to take the opposite view.
 The Wisconsin courts seem to say that when a defendant wants to use the entrapment defense, he cannot also argue that he did not commit the crime.
 Under this theory, the entrapment defense essentially means “I committed the crime, but I only did so because I was entrapped.”
 Stated another way, “if it weren’t for the police action, I would not have committed the crime.”

 Common Entrapment Crimes

 In any criminal charge, an entrapment defense is feasible.
 That being said, in a few specific situations we frequently encounter entrapment:

 - Wis.
 Stat. § 940.302 – Human Trafficking

 - Wis.
 Stat. § 941.2905 – Straw Purchasing of Firearms

 - Wis.
 Stat. § 943.34 – Receiving Stolen Property

 - Wis.
 Stat. § 961.41 – Possession/Manufacture/Deliver Controlled Substances

 Finally – if you are facing criminal charges and believe that you have been entrapped by law enforcement, you need experienced criminal defense attorneys on your side.
-The criminal defense attorneys at Meyer Van Severen, S.C. are well versed in the law of entrapment and will be able to assist you in defending your case.
+The criminal defense attorneys at Van Severen Law Office, S.C. are well versed in the law of entrapment and will be able to assist you in defending your case.
 Contact one of our criminal defense attorneys today!